-The application for 2023 will be posted on the merchant page in early February.
+The merchant application can be found on the merchant page.
 Merchant acceptances are based on the quality of merchandise and variety relative to our current merchants.
 Christmas Village prides itself as being a leader in consumer shows in the southeast.
 We strive to have a wide variety of merchandise so that our shoppers can truly find gifts for everyone on their holiday shopping list!

 Christmas Village is one of the oldest charitable events in Nashville, supported and run entirely by volunteers from the Nashville Pi Beta Phi Alumnae Club.
 Approximately 250 merchants and 30,000 shoppers from all over the United States participate in this prestigious consumer show.
 A variety of unique seasonal and gift items are offered, including- toys for all ages, clothing for children and adults, jewelry, home decor, food items, pottery, collectibles, and unusual pieces for the “person who has everything.”